truecharts/public/charts/stable/docusaurus/docs/How-To.md

     mountPath: /docusaurus/website/docs
 ```

-### Ingress

-Recommended for use with a domain name but not required as mentioned above.
-You can refer to our Quick-Start Guides for an overview on using Ingress with your chart.

 ## Support

 If you need more details or have a more customized setup, the documentation on the [upstream](https://github.com/facebook/docusaurus) repository is very comprehensive.
 Check the descriptions of the available options there for further guidance.